Wallace Family Therapy in Nyack, NY offers you and your family:

 Eating Disorder Information and Treatment

-Wallace Family Therapy & Counseling is proud to provide an integrative and comprehensive individual, family and group approach to the out-patient treatment of eating disorders including Anorexia Nervosa, Bulimia Nervosa, Binge Eating, Compulsive Overeating, Obesity and Food Obsession, and related issues in teenagers and adults.
+Wallace Family Therapy is proud to provide an integrative and comprehensive individual, family and group approach to the out-patient treatment of eating disorders including Anorexia Nervosa, Bulimia Nervosa, Binge Eating, Orthorexia, Avoidant/Restrictive Food Intake Disorder (ARFID), Compulsive Overeating, Obesity and Food Obsession, and related issues in teenagers and adults.
 We take an individualized approach to each person’s unique needs to ensure that you and have customized care that stresses healing, recovery and maintaining medical needs and safety.

 Learn more here: